Zesky665/obsidian-plugin-test/src/site/notes/Contents/Data/Data Engineering Bootcamp 2024/Week 1 - Postgres, Docker and Ingestion Scripts.md

 	pgadmin:
-	# This is a GUI for postgres
+	# This is a GUI for postgres.

 		image: dpage/pgadmin4

 		environment:
-			# Use these to log it to pgAdmin
+			# Use these to log it to pgAdmin.
 			- PGADMIN_DEFAULT_EMAIL=admin@admin.com

 			- PGADMIN_DEFAULT_PASSWORD=root